- Verifying Data Points in UA Expert

 If no dropdown appears under the server that means either the device is offline or OPC UA is not running on the device.

-You should always select none for the certificate – most servers will not have one to use.
+You should usually select none for the certificate – most servers will not have one to use.
 Double click on none and now you should have a server available that represents the device you’re trying to configure.